-This grant allows for four federally-designated models Turnaround, Restart, Transformation, and Closure and in addition, this grant introduces three additional models: Leadership Innovation, Evidence-based, and Early Learning Intervention.
+This grant allows for four federally-designated models: Turnaround, Restart, Transformation, and Closure.
+This grant also introduces three additional models: Leadership Innovation, Evidence-based, and Early Learning Intervention.

 The requirements and parameters set forth in this Request for Application (RFA) will serve as the quality standard for an approvable SIG plan.
 LEAs will be expected to fully implement the SIG plan in its funded Priority and Focus Schools through available resources including, but not limited to, the SIG.

 The SIG plans in this RFA must be designed to meet one of the following intervention models: